 The visual impact analysis of each KOP is based on field observations conducted in April 2008.
-A review of ground level photographs of the project area from the KOP, and from information contained in PG&E's proposed surrender implementation plan was qualitative, and used the Federal Highway Administration methodology for assessing visual impacts (1988).
-Each viewpoint was analyzed for its visual quality, a measure of the overall impression or appeal, and viewer sensitivity defined as the viewer's concern for scenic quality in response to change in the visual resources.
+A review of ground level photographs of the project area from the KOPs, and from information contained in PG&E's proposed surrender implementation plan, was qualitative and used the Federal Highway Administration methodology for assessing visual impacts (1988).
+Each viewpoint was analyzed for its visual quality, defined as a measure of the overall impression or appeal.
+Viewer sensitivity is defined as the viewer's concern for scenic quality in response to change in the visual resources.
 PG&E's analysis included a value of high, moderate, or low where:

-- "High" defines a landscape with great scenic value; for example, a "picture postcard" scene such as Mount Shasta.
-People typically go out of their way to visit areas of high visual quality that have high levels of vividness, unity, and intactness, and viewers have substantial concern for the scenic quality of these areas. - "Moderate" defines landscapes that are common or typical and have average scenic value.
+- "High" defines a landscape with great scenic value.
+People typically go out of their way to visit areas of high visual quality with high levels of vividness, unity, and intactness.
+Viewers have substantial concern for the scenic quality of these areas. - "Moderate" defines landscapes that are common or typical and have average scenic value.
 They usually lack significant man-made or natural features.
-Levels of vividness, intactness, and unity are average, and viewers have some concern for scenic quality in response to changes in views.

-• "Low" defines landscapes that are below average in scenic value.
-They often contain visually discordant man-made alterations and provide little of interest in terms of landscape attributes.
+Levels of vividness, intactness, and unity are average.
+Viewers have some concern for scenic quality in response to changes in views. - "Low" defines landscapes that are below average in scenic value.
+They often contain visually discordant man-made.
 Views are typically classified as indistinct, unharmonious, and disjunctive.
-Levels of vividness, intactness, and unity are low, and viewers have little to no concern for views in these areas.
+Levels of vividness, intactness, and unity are low.
+Viewers have little to no concern for views in these areas.